This page contains information about liquor licensing and an outline of Council's role as District Licensing Agency.

 Updated:

-If you want to sell and supply alcohol as a business, club or for a special event, you must hold the appropriate liquor licence.
+If you want to sell alcohol as a business or club, or want to sell, supply or consume at a special event, you must hold the appropriate licence.

 Applying for a Liquor Licence